Samuel Grygar: Baník Ostrava

-MFK Ružomberok (loan)
+Loan to MFK Ružomberok

 On 15 July 2025, it was announced that Grygar would be joining Slovak First League club MFK Ružomberok on a loan.
 He started his loan in the worst possible way, during a pre-season training session with Romanian side Voluntari, Grygar was fouled hard by an opponent, injuring ligaments in his ankle.

-Grygar made his debut for Ružomberok on 16 August 2025, coming on as a substitute in the 65” minute for Timotej Múdry.
+Grygar made his debut for Ružomberok on 16 August 2025, coming on as a substitute in the 65th minute for Timotej Múdry.
 He was not able to make an impact in a 1–0 loss against Zemplín Michalovce.
-Grygar would receive his first start for Ružomberok in a 3–1 loss against FC Košice, playing 71” minutes.
+Grygar would receive his first start for Ružomberok in a 3–1 loss against FC Košice, playing 71st minutes.
+He featured in a historic 2–1 away win against ŠK Slovan Bratislava.
+Grygar's first goal contribution would come in a 2–1 win against MŠK Žilina, assisting a goal scored by Adam Tučný.

+Loan to Mladá Boleslav

+On 19 August 2026, Grygar joined Mladá Boleslav on a one-year loan deal with an option to make the transfer permanent.